Poudre Fire Authority

 Office of the Fire Chief

 The Office of the Fire Chief provides executive leadership, strategic direction, and organizational oversight for the Poudre Fire Authority (Authority) under the general direction of the PFA Board of Directors.
 This office ensures that all Authority operations align with the Authority’s mission, vision, and guiding principles to serve the community by saving lives and the protection of property through collaboration, innovation, and commitment to excellence.
 The Administrative functions within this program include property and liability insurance administration, coordination of legal services, oversight of compliance and risk management activities, and governance, as well as securing positive interjurisdictional relations with all necessary public and private entities.
-The fire chief also oversees the six main divisions of the Authority: Operations, Support, Training, Fire Prevention and Community Risk Reduction, Finance and Human Resources.
-The fire chief and senior leadership work out of PFA Headquarters.
+The fire chief also oversees the Public Information Officer and six main divisions of the Authority: Operations Division, Support, Planning & Analysis Division, Training Division, Fire Prevention and Community Risk Reduction Division, Finance Division, and Human Resources Division.
+The Fire Chief and senior leadership work out of PFA Headquarters.

 Fire Chief Derek Bergsten was sworn in May 2021.
 Learn more about your fire chief here.